 How do you build on someone else's research?
 How do you find the research they used?
 Chase down those citations like a pro with tips from librarian Tolonda Henderson.

-Dissertation and Theses Online
+Dissertations and Theses Online

 Do you know what other people in your own department or under your own advisor have done?
 Do you want to see some of the most current research in your field?
 Librarian David Ettinger will show you how to find dissertations and theses from GW and around the world.

 How do you know what research is out there?
 How can you know what you don't know?
-Librarian David Killian will help you be sure with a comprensive search of all published book literature using Worldcat.
+Librarian David Killian will help you be sure with a comprehensive search of all published book literature using Worldcat.
 This workshop is best for disciplines that write books, especially the humanities and social sciences.